Synthesizing Proxy Applications for MPI Programs

-The main rule of a process embodies the overall logic of the program and is therefore much longer than other rules.
-Many MPI programs exhibit the characteristics of SPMD, therefore, the main rules of different processes show partial similarity, which can be leveraged for merging.
-We propose a longest common subsequence (LCS) based merging method for main rules.
-First, we add a rank list attribute to all symbols in the main rule, and the initial value is the process number corresponding to the main rule.
-After that, we calculate the LCS between the main rules of the two processes, merge the rank lists of the symbols located in the LCS, and place the symbols not located in the LCS in their original order.
-We illustrate the process of merging two grammars through a simple example in Figure \ref{grammar_merge}, where the superscript of a symbol represents the repetition times, and the subscript represents the rank list.
+The main rule, representing a process's overall logic, is often longer than other rules and exhibits similarities across processes due to the Single Program Multiple Data (SPMD) nature of many MPI programs.
+For merging main rules, we employ a longest common subsequence (LCS) approach.
+Each symbol in the main rule is initially tagged with its process number.
+We then compute the LCS between the main rules of two processes, merge the rank lists for symbols in the main rule, and maintain the original order for other symbols, as demonstrated in Figure \ref{grammar_merge}.

-The merging of main rules is not performed for all pairs of two processes, but only for processes with high similarity.
-If merging main rules with low similarity, the merged rule can be longer than the sum of input rules, and the subsequent code generation process will introduce unnecessary branch statements.
-Therefore, we first cluster the main rules into several groups according to their minimum edit distance and then merge the rules within the same group.
+Merging of main rules is limited to processes with substantial similarity.
+Merging dissimilar main rules can result in a rule longer than the combined original rules, leading to excessive branching in the subsequent code generation.
+Thus, the main rules are first clustered based on minimum edit distance, and then rules within the same group are merged.